 A personality trait called sensory perception sensitivity is closely linked with well-being if a person chooses solitude and takes social time-offs.
 There is a separate article on that, so I recommend reading that for all the details.

-Are we onto something here?
-It appears that the amount of time someone spends on social media doesn’t necessarily predict poor mental health, it’s only the activity type which matters.
-Considering how fresh the research is and the fact that no cohort exists today whose social media use can be assessed for lifetime influences, it’s too early to blame the type of social media activity for poor mental health.
-One example of the problems in finding a causal link is how participants are recruited.
-In a study on Korean students who were recruited via advertisement fliers across a university showed that depressed individuals were less likely to have social media social engagement like location tagging and Facebook friends.
+The amount of time someone spends on social media doesn’t necessarily mean poor mental health, it’s only the activity type that matters.
+Considering how fresh the research is and the fact that no cohort exists today whose social media use can be assessed for lifetime influences, it’s too early to blame social media for poor mental health.
+One example of the problems in finding a cause-effect link is how participants are recruited.
+In a study on Korean students who were recruited via advertisement fliers across a university showed that depressed individuals were less likely to have social engagement like location tagging and fewer Facebook friends.
 The mode of recruiting may create a selection or survivorship bias where those extremely passive in real-life might not participate.

 A common misconception is that routine social media use negatively affects social life and mental health.
 New research on a nationally representative American sample has found evidence for the exact opposite.
 People who routinely used social media for social engagement had better social well-being, positive mental health, and self-rated physical health.
-However, those who used social media because of FOMO or a feeling of disconnect had lower social well-being, positive mental health, and self-rated physical health.
-This study suggests that routine social media use is a reality for people (and not an escape from the real real).
-Social media networking functions as a network embedded in people.
-Being active helps people have shared experiences, things to talk about, low-effort limited access to social elements, etc. It’s reasonable to conclude that for those who want to, routine use improves life-satisfaction.
+However, those who used social media because of FOMO or a feeling of disconnect had lower social well-being, mental health, and self-rated physical health.
+This study suggests that routine social media use is a reality for people (and not an escape from reality).
+Being active helps people have shared experiences, things to talk about, low-effort limited access to social things, etc. It’s fair to conclude that for those who want to, routine use improves life satisfaction.
 The study also shows that an unhealthy emotional attachment to social media is at the core of negative effects.

 A systematic research review paper from 2019 suggests that the time spent on social media, the type of user activity, the investment in social media use, and the level of social media addiction are associated with psychological distress, depression, and anxiety in adolescents.
-A review from 2014, that is up until 5 years ago, concluded that there is no evidence that social media use causes depression; but many possibilities exist where there are feedback loops between the two.
+A review from 2014, concluded that there is no evidence that social media use causes depression; but many possibilities exist where there are feedback loops between the two.

 One potent mechanism in how social media use is associated with depression is given by Yvonne Kelly, Afshin Zilanawala, Cara Booker, and Amanda Sacker.
 The study analyzed social media activity and its role in depression in a nationally representative UK Millenial sample of 11,000 adolescents (1:1 male-female ratio).